Pipelines

 Figure 2.
 Pipeline Stages

-• Authentication Stage: In that stage you can use any amount of authentication mechanisms, to let heimdall communicate with the actual authentication systems.
-This can be getting information about the authenticated subject of the request, getting key material to verify the authentication information provided in the request, or perform some other activities related to authentication.
+Authentication Stage: In that stage you can use any amount of authentication mechanisms, to let heimdall communicate with the actual authentication systems.
+This may involve retrieving information about a particular authenticated principal, obtaining key material to verify the authentication information provided in the request, or perform some other activities related to authentication.
 This stage is mandatory, which means, at least one authentication mechanism must be specified.
 If multiple are specified, the subsequent ones are only executed if the previous either fail or were not responsible for the authentication data available with the request.
+The result of this stage is a subject object, which can then be used by the subsequent stages.

-• Authorization Stage: In that stage you can make use of any amount of contextualization and authorization mechanisms in any order to fulfill your authorization requirements.
+Authorization Stage: In that stage you can make use of any amount of contextualization and authorization mechanisms in any order to fulfill your authorization requirements.
 Here, you let heimdall communicate with other systems to collect contextual information required for authorization purposes (like e.g. getting the country for the IP, the request came from, retrieving subscription status of your customer, etc), and to perform the actual authorization, e.g. by talking to an Open Policy Agent, OpenFGA, any other type of authorization system, or even let heimdall perform the required checks locally.
 That stage is optional and is only executed after the successful execution of the authentication stage.
-The mechanisms specified in it are executed in order of their definition.
+Steps in this stage can optionally define conditions under which they are executed.
+The actual step execution happens in the order of their definitions.

-• Finalization Stage: In that stage, you can use any amount of finalization mechanisms to complete the pipeline execution and allows you transforming the information collected about the subject in the previous stages into a format expected or required by your upstream service, or even driving specific protocols, e.g. to obtain a token required by the upstream service.
+Finalization Stage: In that stage, you can use any amount of finalization mechanisms to complete the pipeline execution.
+It allows you transforming the information collected about the subject in the previous stages — that is, the verified set of principals — into a representation expected by your upstream services, or even driving specific protocols, e.g. to obtain a token required by the upstream service.
 That stage is optional and is only executed after the successful execution of the previous stage.
-The mechanisms specified in it are executed in order of their definition.
+Steps in this stage can optionally define conditions under which they are executed.
+The actual step execution happens in the order of their definitions.

 Error Pipeline

 Obviously, a mechanism used in the previously described Authentication & Authorization Pipeline may fail.
-That will result in the execution of the error pipeline, which is basically a list of error handler mechanisms, ranging from a simple error response to the client (which sent the request) to sophisticated ones supporting complex logic and redirects.
-Mechanisms in this pipeline define conditions under which they are executed.
+This triggers execution of the error pipeline, which is basically a list of error handler mechanism steps, ranging from a simple error response to the client (which sent the request) to sophisticated ones supporting complex logic and redirects.
+Steps in this pipeline must define conditions under which they are executed.
 The first mechanism, which condition evaluates to true is executed and other are ignored.
 If conditions of all mechanisms fail, the default error handler is executed (see also below).

 The error pipeline is optional.
-If no error handlers are defined, heimdall will just response with an HTTP response code based on the error raised in the authentication & authorization pipeline.
+If no error handlers are defined, heimdall will simply response with an HTTP response code based on the error raised in the authentication & authorization pipeline.